flo-at/minmon/doc/placeholders.md

 ## minmon_uptime_iso
 MinMon's uptime as ISO8601 duration.
 This does not use the month and year fields because they are ambiguous.

+## env:MINMON_HELLO
+Value of the environment variable `MINMON_HELLO`.
+Only variables that match the prefix configured in the general config section are evaluated.